-Once an application has been received, all families are invited to attend a comprehensive Introductory Tour.
+Once an application has been received, all families are invited to attend a comprehensive School Tour.
 It is vital that you see the School and its boarding facilities and meet the people who will be part of your daughter’s life.
-Because of this, attending an Introductory Tour is a mandatory part of the enrolment process.
+Because of this, attending a School Tour is a mandatory part of the enrolment process.

-Our Introductory Tours provide an opportunity to learn about our educational programs, to meet our senior and specialist staff, to see the School at work and to meet our Director of Enrolments and Community to discuss your daughter’s enrolment.
+Our School Tours provide an opportunity to learn about our educational programs, to meet our senior and specialist staff, to see the School at work and to meet our Director of Enrolments and Community to discuss your daughter’s enrolment.
 The School will extend an invitation around three years prior to commencement at Ascham.

 For our country families and families living overseas, we welcome the opportunity to show you the School should you be visiting Sydney during term time.
 In addition to receipt of your application, the School requests a fortnight’s notice to arrange a tour and organise for the family to meet relevant staff.

 To discuss opportunities for a visit to Ascham please contact the Enrolments Office.

 Boarders enjoy the resident pets at Ascham